Wound Closure Training Course Outline

 Gain confidence in selecting the appropriate closure method based on wound characteristics.

 This course aims to equip participants with the skills and knowledge required to perform wound closure procedures competently, safely, and in alignment with infection control practices.
-Participants will develop confidence in selecting and applying suitable closure methods while prioritizing patient comfort and optimal wound healing outcomes.
+Participants will develop confidence in selecting and applying suitable closure methods while prioritising patient comfort and optimal wound healing outcomes.

 The Guardian Angels wound closure training course takes a single day.
 Completing the course allows you to obtain a certificate valid for two years.